interledger/web-monetization-extension/docs/TESTING.md

 1. Then copy `CONNECT_PUBLIC_KEY` key to https://rafiki.money/settings/developer-keys under your wallet address.
 1. Now you're ready to run the tests.

-### How to run in CI
+### How to run in end-to-end tests in GitHub

+As these tests are expensive/time-consuming, these need to be triggered manually when needed, instead of on every pull request/commit.

-For a pull request, users with write access to repository can trigger the workflow to run end-to-end tests by adding a review-comment with text `/test` (from PR Files tab).
+For a pull request, users with write access to repository can trigger the workflow to run end-to-end tests by adding a review-comment (from PR Files tab) with body `/test`.

 End-to-end tests run automatically daily before creating the Nightly release.
 You can also trigger that workflow manually from [Actions Dashboard](https://github.com/interledger/web-monetization-extension/actions/workflows/nightly-build.yaml).